mshsarker/kaggle/README.md

 # kaggle and Others
-My kaggle projects.
-Only using R programming language
+My solutions to the kaggle projects and other projects from the Galaxy .
+But Only using THE R programming language